c-blake/xm/readme.md

 ```
 Either way, you probably want to create a `$HOME/.config/xm`.
 I do at least
 `font = "-adobe-courier-bold-r-normal--34-240-100-100-m-200-iso8859-1"` there,
 but you need that font installed.
-Then all you need to do is run `xm&`. { OS/X
+Then all you need to do is run `xm&`.
+I've
+not yet tried building the binary on anything beyond Linux, but I'd expect most
+BSDs would work well.  { X11 compatibility layers, e.g. XQuartz on OSX, require
-with its XQuartz requires (at least) Screen Recording perms - basically if
+(at least) screen recording perms, but basically if `xmag` works then so should
-`xmag` works then so should `xm`, but it could be some work to get going. }.
+`xm`, but it could be some work to get going }.

 ## Applications
 I have UHD (aka 2160p aka 4K) displays.
 I occasionally use old programs like